Analysis¶

 Simulation ranges¶

-- Each simulation begins and ends at specific points, typically corresponding to the first and last rows of your data.
-You can define a different simulation range beforehand, and now, you can also adjust this range during the simulation.
-This flexibility allows you to halt the simulation when further processing is unnecessary.
-Additionally, the date range is stored in the portfolio object, ensuring all metrics and subplots are aware of it.
-Processing only the relevant dates enhances execution speed and introduces a new dimension for analysis—isolated time windows
+- Each simulation starts and ends at specific points, usually matching the first and last rows of your data.
+You can set a different simulation range beforehand, and now, you can also adjust this range during the simulation.
+This flexibility lets you stop the simulation when further processing is unnecessary.
+Additionally, the date range is saved in the portfolio object, so all metrics and subplots recognize it.
+Processing only the relevant dates speeds up execution and adds a new dimension to your analysis: isolated time windows

 Example 1: Simulate a quick liquidation scenario